 Bearded dragons love to bask out in the sun in the wild.
 Reproduce this behavior by supplying a basking perch underneath a basking bulb.
-There are specialized bulbs made to provide radiant heat for basking reptiles.
+There are specialized bulbs which provide radiant heat for basking reptiles.

 Bearded dragons also need full-spectrum lighting from the sun in order to synthesis calcium for strong bones.
 You can supply the proper UVA and UVB radiation by using specialized fluorescent bulbs made especially for reptiles.

 Both heating and lighting bulbs need to be housed in fixtures made for these particular bulbs.

 Step 3: Add Substrate & Decor

 You wouldn’t want your bearded dragon to live on a bare glass floor, so you need to add some type of substrate.
 The best substrate depends on your experience level and budget.
 A substrate we highly recommend for beginners is Reptile Cage Carpet or newspaper.

 Cage Carpet is relatively inexpensive and easy to clean.
 Newspaper is even more inexpensive, easy to clean, and very safe to use, but should be replaced once a day.